 I call it the arsenal bag.
-And it is a must have for anyone flying with an infant.
+And it is a must-have for anyone flying with an infant.
 A well-prepared parent must be able to cover all bases when in the enclosed confines of an airplane cabin.
-Your fellow passengers will thank you.
-That’s why I’ve compiled this list of carry-on essentials for a baby.
+Believe me, your fellow passengers will thank you.
+Having been on more than 50 flights with our baby, I’ve learned what is necessary and what isn’t.
+Here’s a look at our top carry-on essentials for a baby.

 Carry-on essentials for a baby